FewBodyToolkit.jl: a Julia package for solving quantum few-body problems: Examples

 Having defined the input parameters, we can go on and find the three-body energies by calling the function \verb|GEM3B1D_solve|.
 Replacing \verb|vgscaled| by \verb|vc|, we can perform the calculation for the contact interaction in an analogous way (see script file for more details).
 Since Ref.~\cite{happ2019} provides values of the ratio of three-body to two-body energies, we compute the ratios \verb|epsilon|.
 A comparison of the results to the ones from the article can be seen in Tab. \ref{tab:FBTKvsPRA}.

 \begin{jllisting}[language=Julia] e3 = GEM3B1D.GEM3B1D_solve(phys_params3B,num_params3B);

 epsilon = e3 /abs(e2s[1]) # energy ratios \end{jllisting}

 When the two identical particles are fermions, we can use the same potential.
-To account for their different statistics and parity, we use \verb|svals=["x","f","f"]| and \verb|parity=-1|.
+To account for their different statistics and parity, we use \verb|species=[:x,:f,:f]| and \verb|parity=-1|.
 To allow for basis functions that obey these requirements (a node at vanishing distance), we need to set \verb|lmax, Lmax=1|.
 Again, we also compute the results for the contact interaction.
-A comparison with the article's result is summarized in Tab. \ref{tab:FBTKvsPRA}. \begin{jllisting}[language=Julia] phys_params3B_F = make_phys_params3B1D(;mass_arr=mass_arr,svals=["x","f","f"],vint_arr,parity=-1) num_params3B_F = make_num_params3B1D(;gem_params=(;nmax, r1, rnmax, Nmax=16, R1=1.5, RNmax=250.0), lmin=0, Lmin=0, lmax=1, Lmax=1) e3_F = GEM3B1D.GEM3B1D_solve(phys_params3B_F,num_params3B_F)
+A comparison with the article's result is summarized in Tab. \ref{tab:FBTKvsPRA}. \begin{jllisting}[language=Julia] phys_params3B_F = make_phys_params3B1D(;masses=masses,species=[:x,:f,:f],interactions,parity=-1) num_params3B_F = make_num_params3B1D(;gem_params=(;nmax, r1, rnmax, Nmax=16, R1=1.5, RNmax=250.0), lmin=0, Lmin=0, lmax=1, Lmax=1) e3_F = GEM3B1D.GEM3B1D_solve(phys_params3B_F,num_params3B_F)

 epsilon_F = e3_F /abs(e2s[1]) \end{jllisting}

 Overall, we can reproduce the article's results very well for both bosonic and fermionic systems.
 Note that a finite discrepancy between the results using a Gaussian and a contact interaction is expected.
 Only in the limit of vanishing two-body binding energy, the two potentials should yield the same three-body results.